AlexAndradeNet/appium-java-android-real-device/docs/CONTRIBUTE-java.md

    solution or feature.
 If you need to refactor, submit it as a separate PR.

 4. **Unit Tests Are Essential**: As part of the Agile Definition of Done, ensure that unit tests are included.
-Whether you write them first (TDD) or before the final commit, they are mandatory.
+They are mandatory, whether you write them first (TDD) or before the final commit.

 5. **Run Linters**: Ensure your code passes all linting checks.

 6. **Static Code Analysis with SonarQube**: Run a SonarQube analysis and address its recommendations before submitting a PR.

-7. **TDD for Bugs**: When fixing a bug, use Test-Driven Development (TDD).
+7. **TDD for Bugs**: Use Test-Driven Development (TDD) to fix a bug.
 Write a unit test that reproduces the issue (red), modify the test to reflect the expected behavior (green), and then refactor the code to solve the bug and meet the test criteria (blue).